-Figure 23.
+Figure 22.
 Mean absolute difference of the angles during sols 1-45.

-Figure 24.
-Standard deviation of the angle difference during sols 1-45.
-The statistical distribution of wind directions were examined during the sols 1-45, the distributions are presented in Fig. 25 with ten degree bin sizes.
-The bin with the largest count for SANMET wind directions is 200° - 210° bin and for the reconstructed wind directions the bin is 220° - 230° .
+The statistical distribution of wind directions was examined during sols 1-45; the distributions are presented in Fig. 24 with 10° bin sizes.
+The bin with the largest count for SANMET wind directions is 200-210°, while for the reconstructed wind directions it is 220-230°.
 Taking into account that the mean difference between SANMET wind directions and reconstructed directions was 12.8° during sols 1-45, the locations of the peak maximums are consistent with each other.
-Inspecting the left side tail of both distributions, there exists a small local maximum approximately between 80° - 100° .
+Inspecting the left-side tail of both distributions, one sees that there exists a small local maximum approximately between 80 and 100°.
 The small local maximum is likely caused by the daytime anabatic winds, which flow upslope.

-Discussion started: 22 February 2017 © Author(s) 2017.
-CC-BY 3.0 License.
+Figure 23.
+Standard deviation of the angle difference during sols 1-45.

+5 Reconstructed sols of VL1

+The algorithm was used to reconstruct all available VL1 sols, and the results from the reconstruction are presented in this section.
+The statistical distribution of wind directions is shown in a histogram in Fig. 25 to allow studying the existence of slope winds in the VL1 area.
+In the figure the wind directions are divided into 10° sized bins.
+The distribution of the wind directions determined by SANMET is shown in Fig. 25 as a comparison with the reconstructed wind directions.
+The SANMET method for determining the wind direction is not reliable after sol 45, because it does not take into account the decay of the quadrant sensor heater element or, likewise, the failure of one of the wind sensors.

+Two clear peaks are visible in Fig. 25 in the reconstructed wind directions.
+One peak is located between 80 and 120° , and the other is in interval $240-300^{\circ}$.
+The peak in the angle range $80-120^{\circ}$ is much sharper than the peak in the range $240-300^{\circ}$.
+The peak in the range $240-300^{\circ}$ corresponds to the nocturnal wind, which is directed downslope, and the peak in the range $80-120^{\circ}$ is the daytime anabatic upslope wind.

+To illustrate the reconstructed wind measurements, sols 15 and 1413 of the VL1 mission are presented in Figs. 26 and 27.
+These sols were selected because the first sol is from the time when the VL1 wind measurement instruments were intact, and the second sol is from the time when the wind measurement instruments were partially decayed.
+The quadrant sensor of VL1 and both of the wind sensors were intact during sol 15.
+During sol 1413, both the quadrant sensor heater and one of the hot-film wind sensors had already failed.
+The season is the same in sols 15 and 1413; thus the sols should exhibit similar diurnal behavior.

+Figure 24.
+Statistical distributions of wind directions during VL1 sols 1-45.

 Figure 25.
-Statistical distributions of wind directions during VL1 sols 1-45.
-5 Reconstructed sols of VL1 The algorithm was used to reconstruct all available VL1 sols, and the results from the reconstruction are presented in this section.
-The statistical distribution of wind directions is shown in a histogram in Fig. 26, for studying the existence of slope winds in the VL1 area.
-In the figure the wind directions are divided into 10 degree sized bins.
-The distribution of the wind directions determined by SANMET is shown in Fig. 26 as a comparison with the reconstructed wind directions.
-The SANMET method for determining the wind direction is not reliable, because it does not take into account the decay of the quadrant sensor heater element and likewise the failure of one of the wind sensors.
-Two clear peaks are visible in Fig. 26 at the reconstructed wind directions.
-One peak is located between 80° - 120° and the other is in interval 240° - 300° .
-The peak, which is in the angle range 80° - 120° is much sharper compared to the peak in range 240° - 300° .
-The peak in range 240° - 300° corresponds to the nocturnal wind, which is directed downslope and the peak in range 80° - 120° is the daytime anabatic upslope wind.
-Two arbitrarily selected sols from the VL1 mission are presented to illustrate the reconstructed wind measurements.
-The sols selected are 74 and 1408.
-The quadrant sensor of VL1 had failed before the sol 74 in Fig. 27, but both of the wind sensors were still intact.
-During the sol 1408, both the quadrant sensor heater and one of the hot-film wind sensors had already failed.
-Thus the SANMET wind speed in Fig. 28 contains only erroneous values.
-The hourly mean of wind directions and speeds for both sols are shown in Figs. 27 and 28.
-Both of the inspected sols occur during Martian late summer, sol 74 being the year one summer and the sol 1408 the third year summer of VL1 mission.
-Thus the conditions for observing slope winds should be favourable.
-During the nocturnal hours the wind direction is in range 260° - 280° , which roughly corresponds to the wind flowing from the upslope.
-After the sunrise the wind rotates about 180° and begins to flow from the lower part of the slope.
-Discussion started: 22 February 2017 © Author(s) 2017.
-CC-BY 3.0 License.

-Figure 26.
-The comparison between SANMET distributions of wind directions and reconstructed during the complete VL1 mission.
+Comparison between SANMET and reconstructed wind direction during the complete VL1 mission.